voxel51/fiftyone-teams-app-deploy/docker/README.md

 ---

-> **NOTE**: Upgrading to FiftyOne Teams v1.6.0 _requires_ your users to log in
+> **NOTE**: Upgrading to FiftyOne Teams v1.6.0 _requires_
-> after the upgrade is complete.
-This will interrupt active workflows in the
+> your users to log in after the upgrade is complete.
-> FiftyOne Teams Hosted Web App; you should coordinate this upgrade carefully
+> This will interrupt active workflows in the FiftyOne Teams Hosted Web App.
-> with your end-users.
+> You should coordinate this upgrade carefully with your end-users.

 1. Copy your `compose.override.yaml` and `.env` files into the `legacy-auth` directory